Stream big boxing fights on DAZN

 Will DAZN get other sports?

-DAZN has the major UEFA tournaments in some territories, with the Champions League and Europa League broadcast into multiple countries.
-It has live and exclusive EPL and NFL rights in Canada, but the global expansion is focusing on boxing.
+DAZN has the major UEFA tournaments in some territories, with the men's Champions League and Europa League broadcast into multiple countries.
+It has live and exclusive EPL and NFL rights in Canada and has now added the Women's Champions League globally as mentioned.

-The company has reportedly been seeking up to US$1 billion in new funding and revealed in an exclusive interview with Finder, that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.
+The company revealed in an exclusive interview with Finder that it will look to add more broadcast rights for Australia if initial pick-up of the platform is encouraging.

-In Australia, boxing had previously been limited to Main Event when it came to big PPV events.
-Kayo struck a deal with Main Event this year to start showing some boxing PPVs including Tszyu vs Horn, Tyson vs Jones Jr and Gallen vs Hunt.
-DAZN offering another boxing alternative will be warmly welcomed.
+In Australia, boxing had previously been limited to Main Event for big PPV events.
+Kayo struck a deal with Main Event in 2020 to start showing some boxing PPVs.
+DAZN offering another boxing alternative has been warmly welcomed.

 What impact will DAZN have on Australian sports streaming?